Thoracic bulging disc

 A bulging disc is less likely to develop in the thoracic spine because this area of the back does not allow for much movement, especially when compared to the highly flexible neck and lower back.
 The middle of the back is attached to the rib cage and serves to provide support for the rib cage and upper body.
 However, certain factors like age and injury can still cause a bulging disc in the thoracic spine, which could cause nerve compression, pain and symptoms.

-Pain and discomfort associated with a thoracic bulging disc may be localized at the mid-back and shoulder area, in the region of the T1 to T12 vertebrae.
-Sometimes pain, numbness and tingling may radiate from the thoracic bulging disc area to the neck, arms and the fingers.
+Pain and discomfort associated with a thoracic bulging disc may be localized at the mid back and shoulder area, in the region of the T1 to T12 vertebrae.
+Sometimes pain, numbness and tingling may radiate from the thoracic bulging disc area to the neck, arms and fingers.
 On some occasions, thoracic bulging disc pain can also travel to the legs, buttocks and feet.
 Additionally, pain and discomfort from a thoracic bulging disc can radiate to the chest and abdomen.

-Bulging disc symptoms may be exacerbated by:
+Bulging disc symptoms may be increased during the following activities:

 - Slouching (poor posture)

 - Using arms in the front of the body to perform a task that requires long periods of bending forward, such as washing dishes or driving

 - Bending forward suddenly to pick something up